MeSilicon7/MeSilicon7/README.md

-<u>TL;DR: ..
+*TL;DR: ..
 I'm passionate about creating remarkable applications with stunning user interfaces.
-I thrive on designing engaging, user-centric experiences that blend functionality with aesthetic excellence.</u>
+I thrive on designing engaging, user-centric experiences that blend functionality with aesthetic excellence.*

 # Online mostly known as Mesilicon7
 *Considering the tagline that suits me best.
 Btw I like this one (Below)*